niccolox/optidash/README.txt

 INTRODUCTION
 ============
-This module allows image files to be optimised using the Kraken.io web service at http://kraken.io.
-After the initial configuration of a Kraken.io account, an administrator of your site can then configure image optimize pipelines with the Kraken optimize processor.
+This module allows image files to be optimised using the Optidash.ai web service at http://optidash.ai.
+After the initial configuration of a Optidash.ai account, an administrator of your site can then configure image optimize pipelines with the Optidash optimize processor.

 REQUIREMENTS
 ============